theriftlab/immanuel-python/docs/5-settings.md

 ### `point_orbs`

 A dict which specifies orbs for each aspect type, which will be applied to calculated points only.
-As with the aspect rules, you will see which ones under the next heading.
+This will cascade down into the `orbs` setting described below.
 Default:

 ```python
 {